 When you visit the Galapagos on the cruise itinerary to the islands it is very common to find these turtles, especially in the upper parts of the islands and on the breeding centers, where these endangered species are well cared.

 On some islands it is very common to see them on the rocks, with their slow and balanced step.
 The Galapagos penguin is one of the endemic birds of the islands and one of the smallest penguins in the world and you can usually find them on the islands of Fernandina, Isabela, Floreana, Bartolome and Santiago, and on rocks and islets near these islands.
 This species of penguin is the only one found in the northern hemisphere (in the northern part of Isabela) and in the equator.

 When visiting the Galapagos Islands, one of the first species striking are the sea lions.
 They are found swimming around the Galapagos cruises, walking awkwardly on the beach, resting in the sand or even on the benches of the port.
 Sea lions are everywhere, with its characteristic brown color (females are usually lighter than males) and their ‘barking’.
 You will always find them in groups and males are larger: it is very easy to distinguish them because usually there is one of them among several females, as each male has a large harem of females.

-Learn more: Pictures Cruise Nemo 2
+Learn more: Catamaran Nemo 1

 The Galapagos finches (or Darwin finches) are one of the endemic and unique species of the islands.
 These small birds captivated Charles Darwin when he visited the islands in 1835.
 Darwin was a young naturalist and noticed that the finches from different islands differ one from despite belonging clearly to the same family.
 These differences found between the various finches were one of the arguments that inspired Darwin to formulate his theory of evolution of species.